-- unlocking any door with the key, or - using the UNLOCK control on the remote entry transmitter - using the five-digit unlock code on the keyless entry keypad
+- unlocking any door with the key, or - using the UNLOCK control on the remote entry transmitter - using the PANIC button of the remote entry transmitter

 NOTE: The flashing lights and honking horn will shut off automatically approximately two minutes and 45 seconds after the system is triggered.
 It will trigger again if another intrusion occurs.
 However, the starter circuit remains disabled until the system is disarmed.